-In 2020, some figures are dominating the news: Donald Trump, Boris Johnson, Vladimir Putin.
+In recent years, some traditional figures have dominated the news: Donald Trump, Boris Johnson, and Vladimir Putin.
 Who stands out among these old, white men?
-A determined young woman with braids named Greta Thunberg.
+A determined young woman with braids, named Greta Thunberg.

-In case you do not know the backstory behind this energizing figure on the global stage, here are nine things you need to know about this dynamic young activist.
+In case you do not know the backstory behind this energizing figure on the global stage, here are nine little known facts about this climate change activist.

 1. She’s from Sweden

 Greta Thunberg lives in Sweden, although her activism takes her all over the world.
 She started protesting climate change by organizing school strikes in her native country.

 These strikes soon blossomed into a worldwide movement.

 2. She Calls Climate Change the Biggest Crisis in Human History

 Greta was named Time magazine’s Person of the Year in 2019 because of her amazing influence on the climate change movement.

 When she was eight years old she says she realized that climate change was going to destroy the planet, and she chose to do something about it.

 Her fury at the adults failing to save the world from self-destruction has captured the attention of governments and media worldwide, as she insists that people pay attention to climate change.
 Greta is adamant that everyone starts making meaningful changes in order to save the world for future generations.